joey57/Pitch/README.md

 ## setup and Installation
 *  Install python
 *  clone/download the repo
-*  Edit the start.sh file with your api key from news.org website
-*  Run the command chmod a+x start.py
+*  Run the command chmod a+x start.sh
 *  Run ./start.py in the command line

 ## Contact information